 - Allow for quick editing by hitting “x” and clear all

-If you’re after an easy way to optimize searching in your Shopify store, look no further than Boost Product Filter and Search.
+If you’re after an easy way to optimize searching in your Shopify store, look no further than Boost AI Search & Discovery.
 Our comprehensive app equips your store with all the smart search capabilities mentioned above, as well as a highly flexible filtering function.

 Prepare Product Reviews and Social Proof